Anaerobic Blood Agar Composition, Principle, Preparation, Results, Uses

 Recommended for cultivation of anaerobic microorganisms, including very fastidious organisms from clinical specimens.

-Preparation and Method of Use of Anaerobic Blood Agar
+Preparation of Anaerobic Blood Agar and Method of Use

-1. 4.0 grams should be taken in 1000 ml of distilled water.
+1. Suspend 44.0 grams of Anaerobic Blood Agar in 1000 ml of distilled water.

 Result Interpretation of Anaerobic Blood Agar